-If you are a business owner, you can contribute even more to a SIMPLE IRA (up to $12,000 with a catch- up limit of $14,500) or a SEP IRA (up to $51,000) for 2013.
-For those who have the resources, now is the time to save up as much as possible.
+If you are a business owner, you can contribute even more to a SIMPLE IRA (up to $12,500 with a catch- up limit of $15,500) or a SEP IRA (up to $55,000) for 2018.

 If you are having difficulty with your income, it might make sense to begin taking Social Security benefits when you can.
 Even though you'll have smaller monthly benefits, you'll at least have some income, and you can leave more of your nest egg to grow, rather than withdrawing quite as much right now.

 For those with larger nest eggs, it makes sense to draw down your tax-advantaged accounts now, reducing their size and waiting to begin taking Social Security benefits.
-Unless you have a Roth IRA, you be required to take minimum withdrawals from your tax-advantaged accounts when you reach 70½.
+Unless you have a Roth IRA, you be required to take minimum withdrawals from your tax-advantaged accounts when you reach 70 1/2.
 Since your required minimum distributions be based on the size of your nest egg (as well as other ), reducing your nest egg now can have benefits later.

 Many seniors experience declining mental and physical health as a result of social isolation after they quit their day jobs.

 It's a good idea to keep active for hobbies, continuing education, volunteer work, travel or even part-time employment, depending on what appeals to you.
 In many cases, your options are dependent on your resources.
 If your nest egg is insufficient, some type of employment is probably necessary even during 'retirement.'

 Remember: It's never too late to plan for retirement.
 If you are in your 60s and don't have a retirement game plan, it's time to put away more money in retirement accounts and make a Social Security plan.
 If you're still falling short of your goals, find a part-time job you can fall in love with to pick up the slack -- or keep the job throughout 'retirement' if you'd like.